Me-Iung Ting: Life in Tianjin

-Dr. Me-Iung Ting in America
+Ting in America

 In 1950 when her hospitals and all her property were taken over by the communist government, she left for Hong Kong and came to the United States via England.
 She rendered valuable service in a mission hospital in Jacksonville, Florida, and in the Mississippi State Charity Hospital in Vicksburg.
 She served as house physician and instructor at Tougaloo College in Mississippi, as medical director at the Connecticut State Farm for Women at Niantic, and at the Fernald School in Waverley, Massachusetts.

-In October 1952, at the Convocation of Science and Human Values, Mount Holyoke College awarded Dr. Me-Iung Ting a citation for her outstanding work as a physician in Tianjin, China from 1922 to 1950.
+In October 1952, at the Convocation of Science and Human Values, Mount Holyoke College awarded Ting a citation for her outstanding work as a physician in Tianjin, China from 1922 to 1950.
 Her award cited her achievements as head of two hospitals, developer of an urban health program, regional president of the China Medical Association, president of China's International Relief Committee (1943 to 1949), and administrator of UNRRA (United Nations Relief and Rehabilitation Administration) funds after its American staff was driven out by the Chinese Communist revolution.

 She was attending a medical conference in New York on July 15, 1969, when she died from a heart attack.

 One of her friends, Madeleine Wayne Diehl, gave this personal tribute: "She bore the responsibility for human frailties in others.
 In her own determined and dedicated little body and dauntless spirit she was as strong as anyone I have known, and, in a way, solitary, as great souls often are...ever giving, and forgiving, ever blessing, ever blessed.
 Oh the dearness of her.
 Yes, I feel bereft, but I will try to incorporate, in the remaining time of my life, some of the steadfast faith and unswerving loyalty to her high code.
 Remarkable, oh yes, and also immeasurably lovable.
 I thank God she counted me as one of her friends."